-Fujifilm X100 versus Sony RX100 V
+Fujifilm X100 vs Sony RX100 V

 The Fujifilm FinePix X100 and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were announced, respectively, in September 2010 and October 2016.
 Both the X100 and the RX100 V are fixed lens compact cameras that are based on an APS-C (X100) and an one-inch (RX100 V) sensor.
-The Fujifilm has a resolution of 12.2 megapixel, whereas the Sony provides 20 MP.
+The Fujifilm has a resolution of 12.2 megapixels, whereas the Sony provides 20 MP.

 Body comparison: Fujifilm X100 vs Sony RX100 V

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X100 and the Sony RX100 V. The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (37 percent) than the Fujifilm X100.
 Moreover, the RX100 V is markedly lighter (33 percent) than the X100.
 In this context, it is worth noting that neither the X100 nor the RX100 V are weather-sealed.

 Concerning battery life, the X100 gets 300 shots out of its NP-95 battery, while the RX100 V can take 220 images on a single charge of its NP-BX1 power pack.
 The power pack in the RX100 V can be charged via the USB port, which can be very convenient when travelling.